Board of directors

 Susan Armstrong joined the OMAI Board of Directors in September 2020.

 She brings a wealth of corporate director experience in the insurance and health-care sectors.
-She is currently vice-chair of the board of LAWPRO (Lawyers’ Professional Indemnity Company) and chair of the Audit and Conduct Review Committee of Canadian Premier Life Insurance Company and Canadian Premier General Insurance Company.
-Armstrong also serves on the board of trustees of CAMH and on the board of West Park Healthcare Centre.
+She is currently vice-chair of the board of Lawyers’ Professional Indemnity Company (LAWPRO) and previously served as chair of the Audit and Conduct Review Committee of Securian Canada.
+Armstrong also serves as Chair of the Board of Trustees of CAMH.

-Past roles include serving as chair of the board of Michael Garron Hospital and serving on the boards of McGraw-Hill Ryerson Limited, The George Hull Centre for Children and Families, and the Toronto Rehabilitation Institute.
+Past roles include serving as chair of the board of Michael Garron Hospital and serving on the boards of West Park Healthcare Centre, McGraw-Hill Ryerson Limited, The George Hull Centre for Children and Families and the Toronto Rehabilitation Institute.

 Armstrong has a bachelor of commerce degree from the University of Toronto.
 She is a fellow of the Chartered Professional Accountants of Ontario and holds the ICD.D designation from the Institute of Corporate Directors.